 Sport England’s work and contribution to Tackling Inequalities focuses on reducing the negative impact of the COVID-19 pandemic on activity levels in under-represented groups, thereby ensuring that during this period, gaps do not widen between those who are active and those who are not.

 With a strong understanding of the needs and issues in their areas, Sport England has initially channeled £3.3m through the 43 Active Partnerships across England to support community groups in their areas as a result of the impacts of COVID-19.
 They are also investing further funding through National Partner organisations that have specific expertise and reach to our target audiences.

-This funding and support will enable community groups working with target audiences – Lower Socio-Economic Groups, Black, Asian Minority Ethnic Communities, Disabled People and People with Long-Term Health Conditions – to continue to exist and engage with their communities with a view to keeping them active during both the lockdown and early recovery stages.
+This funding and support will enable community groups working with target audiences – Lower Socio-Economic Groups, Black, Asian and Ethnically Diverse Communities, Disabled People and People with Long-Term Health Conditions – to continue to exist and engage with their communities with a view to keeping them active during both the lockdown and early recovery stages.